Ian Cardoni

-Ian Cardoni is an American actor.
+Ian Cardoni is an American voice actor.
 He has voiced Rick Sanchez and the character's variations in Adult Swim animated television series Rick and Morty since season 7.

 Early life

 Cardoni was born in Boston, Massachusetts.
 He graduated from Emerson College.

 Career

-Following the dismissal of Rick and Morty co-creator Justin Roiland, Cardoni replaced Roiland as the voice of Rick Sanchez on in 2023.
+Following the dismissal of Rick and Morty co-creator Justin Roiland in 2023 due to allegations of domestic violence, Cardoni replaced Roiland as the voice of Rick Sanchez from the seventh season onwards.
 Cardoni had previously been a fan of the show, having been "watching since the early days."

 Cardoni has also recorded promo voiceovers for WWE and SyFy.